 The victory represents a sharp blow to Smith who has, in the past, tried to intimidate reporters with legal action.
 In August 2019, Smith claimed that reporters were “harassing” him and other government employees by calling them at odd hours.
 A county sheriff investigated the allegations but found “no basis” to pursue a criminal investigation.

 August 19, 2019: Oregon Reporters Face Possible Criminal Investigation For Contacting Public Officials

 After months reporting on a local politician’s contract work in Malheur County, journalists at a small newspaper in eastern Oregon now face a possible criminal investigation for their conduct.

-According to The Washington Post, the Malheur Enterprise is being investigated for harassment because State Rep. Greg Smith, the lawmaker at the heart of their reporting, complained that reporters repeatedly called and emailed him and other county employees during non-business hours.
+According to The Washington Post, the Malheur County Sheriff is considering investigating the newspaper for harassment after a state legislator complained that reporters had repeatedly called and emailed him and other county employees during non-business hours.